-(d) Premium cost paid in prior years;
+(d) Premium cost paid/received in prior years;

-(e) Current year premium cost paid;
+(e) Current year premium cost paid/received;

-(f) Future unpaid premium cost;
+(f) Future unpaid/unreceived premium cost;

 Footnote 3 Pursuant to paragraph 19, the gross reported value of a derivative and the determination of unrealized gains or losses shall exclude the impact of financing premiums.
-Premiums payable or receivable from the acquisition or writing of a derivative shall not be reflected in the gross reporting of derivatives or in determining the fair value change in a derivative.
+Financing premiums payable or receivable from the acquisition or writing of a derivative shall not be reflected in the gross reporting of derivatives or in determining the fair value change in a derivative.

 Proposed Edits to Annual Statement Instructions:

 NOTE 8.A.(8) Disclose the aggregate, non-discounted total premium cost for these contracts and the premium cost due in each of the following four years, and thereafter.
-Also disclose the aggregate fair value of derivative instruments with financing premiums, excluding the impact of the deferred or financing premiums.
+Also disclose the aggregate fair value of derivative instruments with financing premiums, excluding the impact of financing premiums.

 Illustration: